 Implementation pattern

-- Monitor sender-auth posture continuously.
+- Monitor sender-auth posture continuously with DMARC, SPF, and DKIM monitoring.

 Value proposition

-Postmaster monitoring helps teams:
+Google Postmaster Tools monitoring helps teams:

 - catch sender-health drift earlier